nrobinson2000/po-util/README.md

 Commands:
   install      Download all of the tools needed for development.
                Requires sudo.
+You can also re-install with this command.
                You can optionally install to an alternate location by specifying [full_install_path].
                Ex.:
                    po install ~/particle

-               By default Firmware is installed in ~/github.
+               By default, Firmware is installed in ~/github.

-  build        Compile code in \"firmware\" subdirectory flash        Compile code and flash to device using dfu-util clean        Refresh all code init         Initialize a new po-util project patch        Apply system firmware patch to change baud rate update       Download latest firmware source code from Particle upgrade      Upgrade system firmware on device ota          Upload code Over The Air using particle-cli
+  build        Compile code in "firmware" subdirectory flash        Compile code and flash to device using dfu-util clean        Refresh all code (Run after switching device or directory) init         Initialize a new po-util project update       Update Particle firmware, particle-cli and po-util upgrade      Upgrade system firmware on device ota          Upload code Over The Air using particle-cli serial       Monitor a device's serial output (Close with CRTL-A +D)

 DFU Commands:
   dfu         Quickly flash pre-compiled code